Voter beware: US tells public how to avoid election mischief

 One concern relates to so-called distributed denial-of-service, or DDoS, attacks in which a server gets knocked at least temporarily offline by a flood requests, which could leave election-related websites inaccessible or slow access to voting information or results.

-Even in such attacks, though, the underlying voting data should not be affected, according to federal officials who say they’ve been working with local election counterparts to make sure they can minimize the impact and recover quickly from such a disruption.
+Even in such attacks, though, the underlying voting data should not be affected, according to federal officials who say they’ve been working with their local election counterparts to make sure they can minimize the impact and recover quickly from such a disruption.

 The FBI and CISA say in another of the recently issued warnings that cyber actors are continuing to try to break into voter registration and vote reporting systems.
 But the agencies say they haven’t identified any incidents that could prevent Americans from voting or that could change vote tallies.

-In 2016, Russia searched for vulnerabilities in state elections systems across the U.S. and also breached the Illinois voter registration system, probing for access to voting machines, internal networks, voter registration system, electronic pollbooks and vote reporting websites.
+In 2016, Russia searched for vulnerabilities in state elections systems across the U.S. and also breached the Illinois voter registration system, probing for access to voting machines, internal networks, voter registration systems, electronic pollbooks and vote reporting websites.
 But there is no evidence that any votes were changed, or that the Russian activity affected the outcome.

-This year, the agencies say they believe that it would be difficult to manipulate votes in a way that could affect the election, and that election officials have developed safeguards like provisional ballots, paper backups and backup pollbooks.
+This year, the agencies say they believe it would be difficult to manipulate votes in a way that could affect the election, and that election officials have developed safeguards like provisional ballots, paper backups and backup pollbooks.